pour lire cette présentation en français ↗️cliquer sur le drapeau français

 Due to the very close proximity of the content of this article to a scientific manifestation that was held previously, in the same series of colloquia, manifestation on Compliance and Arbitration, designed by Marie-Anne Frison-Roche and Jean-Baptiste Racine, and which took place in Paris on March 31, 2021 in Paris, it was decided with the author and the scientific managers of the scientific events concerned to publish the article not in Title I of the book, devoted to the topic of the Company instituted Judge and Prosecutor of itself by Compliance Law, but in Title III, devoted to the topic of Compliance and International Arbitration.

-► Article Summary (done by the Journal of Regulation & Compliance) : The article begins with a long introduction relating to the general relationship between Compliance and Arbitration.
+► Summary of the article (done by the Journal of Regulation & Compliance) : The article begins with a long introduction relating to the general relationship between Compliance and Arbitration.

 Then the author in a first part examines the place of the Arbitration upstream of the occurrence of the dispute, aiming at the relations of the company in its organization with other companies for its economic activities, for example commercial agents.
 The author examines the way in which Arbitration can resolve difficulties which arise between them, including when these issues are otherwise apprehended by Compliance Law and the institutions in charge of it, in particular because of the facts of corruption are alleged and the fact is alleged by the debtor himself when payment has not yet been requested by the creditor.
 The legal question then becomes whether or not there is a "dispute".